ascobercea/Project-1---Automating-ELK-Stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
+ _Load balancers protect organizations from DDoS attacks._
+ _The advantage of a jump box is allowing only one path to connect.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- _What does Filebeat watch for?_
+  _Filebeat monitors log files and log events._
-- _TODO: What does Metricbeat record?_
+- _What does Metricbeat record?_
+  _Metricbeat records metrics and statistics it collects._

 The configuration details of each machine may be found below.
-_Note: Use the to add/remove values from the table_.

 | Name                 | Function      | IP Address | Operating System |
 |----------------------|---------------|------------|------------------|